Donuts are tasty, and foodists eat things that are tasty. I, therefore, eat donuts.

 In a dieter’s mind taste is pitted against goals, and an epic battle ensues for the rest of eternity.
 For a foodist like me, these are two of the least important factors in deciding what to eat.

-I strive to eat tasty things daily, and usually succeed.
-I’ve worked hard to assemble an arsenal of delicious, healthy foods that are easily as appealing to me (taste-wise) as donuts.
+I eat amazing food daily.
+I’ve worked hard to assemble an arsenal of Home Court Recipes that are delicious and healthy.
+These are easily as appealing to me (taste-wise) as donuts.

 For me, delicious food is a given.
 So when I encounter yet another tasty food, it has less pull over me.
 Especially if I know it will make me feel like crap.

 Even when I find a truly spectacular donut it doesn’t take much willpower to stop myself from overdoing it.
 I know from experience how much flour and sugar my body can tolerate before feeling sick.

 Large servings of breads or sweets make me feel foggy and lethargic.
 My fingers swell up, my stomach expands, and I feel like there isn’t enough water on earth to rehydrate me.
 It’s a several hour commitment, and it sucks.

 Why would I subject myself to multiple hours of discomfort when I get most of the pleasure from the first few bites anyway?

 Besides, cauliflower has never treated me this way.